braverock/PortfolioAnalytics/sandbox/RFinance2014/presentation.md

 How do we define risk?
 What about more complex objectives?

 <!---
-Several approaches follow the Markowitz approach using mean return as a measure of gain and standard deviation of returns as a measure of risk
+Several approaches follow the Markowitz approach using mean return as a measure of gain and standard deviation of returns as a measure of risk.
 -->

+---

 ## Portfolio Optimization Objectives
 * Minimize Risk